Jeff Maconi

-Jeffrey Maconi (born August 29, 1998) is an American professional stock car racing driver who currently competes part-time in the ARCA Menards Series, driving the No. 86 Ford Motor Company for Clubb Racing Inc.
+Jeffrey Maconi (born August 29, 1998) is an American professional stock car racing driver who currently competes full-time in the ARCA Menards Series, driving the No. 86 Ford for Clubb Racing Inc.

 Racing career

 Maconi has previously competed in the CRA Late Model Sportsman Series.

 In 2025, Maconi was scheduled to drive for Rise Motorsports in the pre-season test for the main ARCA Menards Series at Daytona International Speedway, although he would not run due to the team withdrawing from the test.
 A few months later, it was announced that Maconi would make his ARCA Menards Series East debut at Nashville Fairgrounds Speedway, driving for Clubb Racing Inc. in the No. 86 Ford.
-He had previously been scheduled to drive for Rise Motorsports in the pre-season test for the main ARCA Menards Series at Daytona International Speedway, although he would not run due to the team withdrawing from the test.
 He finished eighteen laps down in twelfth.
 He then made his main ARCA series debut with the team at Michigan International Speedway, once again driving the No. 86, where he finished in 26th after running only one lap due to mechanical issues.
+He then ran two more raced in the No. 86 at Lime Rock Park and Madison International Speedway, getting a best finish of seventeenth at Lime Rock.
+Afterwards, Maconi ran the final two races of the year for CRI, this time in the No. 03, finishing 20th at Kansas Speedway and 21st at Toledo Speedway.

+In 2026, Maconi participated in the pre-season test at Daytona International Speedway for CRI, where he set the 73rd quickest time between the two sessions held.
+A few weeks later, it was announced that Maconi will drive the No. 86 for CRI for fifteen races, beginning at Phoenix Raceway.